Autumn Equinox and Michaelmas: Festival Facts and Celebrations

 - A potted plant could also be a good addition to an altar or home at this time of year because it represents life.
 It also represents the hope that though winter may be a difficult time, nature will survive.

 - If you discover an organization or group that is trying to solve problems in nature, consider helping it in some way.

-- Create flowers to press (as long as you don’t decimate the population) or forage in the wild for food (as long as you are positive that the food that you are collecting is safe to eat).
-Used the pressed flowers for display, art, or crafts.
+- Create flowers to press or dry (as long as you don’t decimate the population) or forage in the wild for food (as long as you are positive that the food that you are collecting is safe to eat).
+Use the pressed or dried flowers for display, art, or crafts.